 Very importantly, our visitors have been buying increasing numbers of works and the overall total sales has risen over the last few years.
 And from 2020 we have exceeded previous years with 40% of the exhibited sculptures sold.

-This growing interest and support for art presented at SCULPTURE Bermagui has produced a greater incentive for sculptors to enter and a record number of entries were accepted for this year's exhibition.
+This growing interest and support for art presented at SCULPTURE Bermagui has produced a greater incentive for sculptors to enter and a record number of entries were accepted for the 2021 exhibition.

 SCULPTURE Bermagui acknowledges the Yuin nation and their land on which the exhibition takes place and we pay our respects to their elders past, present and future.